bureaucratic-labs/dostoevsky/README.md

 ## Install

-Please note that `Dostoevsky` supports only Python 3.6+
+Please note that `Dostoevsky` supports only Python 3.6 (3.7+ version'll be supported when tensorflow get it support, sorry)

 ```bash
 $ pip install dostoevsky